mariocsee/Clear-Skies/README.md

-# WorldWideWeather
+# Clear Skies
 This is a simple weather Android application developed on Android Studio for the Mobile Software Development class taught by Professor Peter Ekler at Aquincum Institute of Technology Budapest in Fall 2016.

 ### Features
 - Adding cities to a RecyclerView using a DialogFragment.